MingyiZhang/distributed-crawler-demo/README.md

 A simple distributed web crawler library that is written in Go.

-The library is implemented completed from scratch, as a practice of Go.
+The library is implemented completed from scratch, as a Golang practice.
 It is the capstone project of the imooc's Golang [course](https://coding.imooc.com/class/180.html).

 ## Architecture